w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 After a few seconds, you should see an `ExtrinsicSuccess` message.

-Your bonded account will available under `Stashes`.
+Your bonded account will be available under `Stashes`.
 You should now see a new card with all your accounts (note: you may need to refresh the screen).
 The bonded amount on the right corresponds to the funds bonded by the Stash account.